Canoe slalom: Rules

 There are rules governing almost every aspect of slalom equipment used in major competition, including sponsor advertisement.
 Some of these rules vary from country to country; each national canoe and kayak governing body publishes its own variation of the rules.

 Courses

 Slalom courses are usually on Class II - IV whitewater.
 Some courses are technical, containing many rocks.
 Others are on stretches containing fewer rocks and larger waves and holes.

+Kayak cross

+Kayak cross, previously known as extreme slalom, is a discipline in which four kayaks race each other on a single course, similarly to BMX racing, ski cross and snowboard cross.
+The competitors drop into the water from a starting ramp, must pass through gates, and must perform a kayak roll during the run.
+Contact with other boats is permitted, but competitors may be disqualified for dangerous paddling.
+Faults may be assessed for rule violations (such as not properly navigating a gate).
+Competitors with zero faults are ranked by order of finish and ahead of any competitors with one or more faults; if two or more competitors have faults, they are ranked by number of faults and then by the distance traveled without a fault.

 Olympics

 Slalom canoeing made its Olympic debut in 1972 in Augsburg, West Germany, for the Munich Games.
 It was not seen again until 1992 in La Seu d'Urgell as part of the 1992 Olympics in Barcelona, Spain.
 Since then, slalom paddling has been a regular Olympic event in the following locations: